 From medieval times to modernity, women have made important contributions to all aspects of music, including as composers.
-Here are 10 trailblazing composers of the past who also happened to be women, along with 10 albums featuring their music you might want to give a listen to.
+Here are 10 trailblazing composers of the past who also happened to be women, along with a playlist featuring their music you might want to give a listen to.

 1. Hildegard von Bingen